• Skip to primary navigation

 Is It Worth It?

-Save is offering the chance to put your money to work for you through a savings account.
+Save is offering the chance to put your money to work for you through bank deposits with the growth potential of the market.

 However, when the funds are invested on your behalf, you may not earn as much as the advertised yield.
 And you might have to pay a fee to access your funds before the term ends.
 While your initial deposit is always safe, your end result might not have exceeded that of a traditional savings account or CD.